lastroom/sketch-commands/README.md

 ## More info

-If you are curious about scripting Sketch, here's a link to the official [Sketch Scripting API documentation](http://bohemiancoding.com/sketch/scripting/).
+If you are curious about scripting Sketch, here's a link to the official [Sketch Developer documentation](http://bohemiancoding.com/sketch/support/developer/).

 ## License